takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 Alternatively you can use the `docker service update --image` command to start a rolling update, but I prefer the Compose file variant, because it's more explicit and you can add automation on top of it.

+## Swarm networking and service discovery

+We defined a custom network in our Compose file, and Docker automatically created this network when we deployed our stack.
+We were able to access our application using the IP address of any of the hosts in the Swarm.
+Let's see how this works.

+Docker has a network driver called the overlay network driver.
+Overlay networks are networks over multiple Docker host machines.
+You can connect multiple machines that run the Docker daemon using one overlay network.

+When we deployed our stack to the Swarm, our user defined network was created in the form of an overlay network.
+Overlay is the default driver when you are using the Compose file in Swarm mode.

+Swarm services use a solution called the routing mesh for service discovery.
+This means that if you publish ports in your services, the published ports will be available on all Swarm nodes, and you can connect to a service's published port on any node even if that node is not running a container of the specific service.
+Your request is redirected to the node that is running the service automatically in the background.

+The Swarm implements internal load balancing to distribute requests among replicated services in the cluster.

 ## High availability cluster in the cloud

 The two machine Swarm we just set up is for demonstration purposes.
-Setting a high availability cluster for production requires careful design and sizing.
+Setting up a high availability cluster for production requires careful design and sizing.

 If you want to get started with a high availability Swarm setup, you'll find pre-defined templates that you can use with various cloud providers.
 Let's have a look at the AWS template.